SalishSeaCast/SalishSeaCmd/docs/breaking_changes.rst

 Version 25.2
 ============

-The following changes that was introduced in version 25.2 of the ``SalishSeaCmd`` package are incompatible with earlier versions:
+The following changes that were introduced in version 25.2 of the ``SalishSeaCmd`` package are incompatible with earlier versions:

 * Dropped support for the ``graham`` HPC system that was decommissioned on 1-Sep-2025.